A Comprehensive Study on the Effectiveness of ASR Representations for Noise-Robust Speech Emotion Recognition: Experimental settings

 The Interactive Emotional Dyadic Motion Capture (IEMOCAP) dataset is widely used in affective computing \cite{busso2008iemocap}.
 It consists of approximately 12 hours of audio-visual recordings designed specifically for two-person dialogues.
 Each dialogue is segmented into utterances and annotated with continuous labels in the Valence-Arousal dimension, along with categorical labels for emotional states.

-For this study, we focus on four categorical emotions: neutral, happiness, sadness, and anger, aligning with experimental protocols used in previous research \cite{shi2020dimensional,li2023music,gao2023two}.
+For this study, we focus on four categorical emotions: neutral, happiness, sadness, and anger, aligning with experimental protocols used in previous research \cite{li2023music,gao2023two}.
 Additionally, we combine happiness and excitement into a single category.
-Given that the IEMOCAP recordings were primarily captured in clean environments, we introduce noise from the DEMAND corpus to simulate real-world noisy conditions.
+Given that the IEMOCAP recordings were primarily captured in clean environments, we introduce noise from the DEMAND corpus to simulate realistic acoustic conditions.
 The DEMAND corpus includes six noise categories: Street, Domestic, Office, Public, Nature, and Transportation \cite{thiemann2013diverse}.
-For our study, we selected Office and Nature noises to represent distinct environmental conditions.
+For our experiments, we selected Office (representing indoor environments), Nature, and Transportation (representing outdoor environments) to construct distinct noisy scenarios.